Cultural history collections

-The zoological collections provide the foundation for understanding the organisms that were and are found in Norway.
+The botanical collections is our knowledge base of what botanical organisms that were and are found in Norway.
 They form the basis for research in taxonomy and systematics, biogeography, conservation biology and environmental conditions.

 Among the collections are: